Inspired by the famous Applebees Maple Blondie, this white chocolate chip blondie, with my own delicious spin, does not disappoint.

 White Chocolate Skillet Blondie With Maple Cream Sauce

 Oooy Gooey White chocolate blondie goodness.
 Served with ice cream and a maple vanilla, cream sauce.

 - Melt butter in skillet until it starts to bubble, then add brown sugar and vanilla.

-- In a Small Mixing bowl, combine flour, baking powder, and salt mixing well with a hand mixer.
+- In a small mixing bowl, combine flour, baking powder, and salt, mixing well.

 - Add the melted ingredients from the skillet along with an egg and continue mixing until well combined.
 Don't over mix.

-- Add in white chocolate chips and give a quick swirl.
+- Add in white chocolate chips and give it a quick swirl.